 Written The tone is unprofessional The writing is not engaging, and The writing is generally engaging The writing is compelling.
 The communication and not appropriate for an academic paper.
-Errors in the tone is not consistently professional or appropriate for and the tone is generally professional.
-Sentences are well- tone is consistently professional and appropriate sentence structure are frequent enough to be a an academic paper.
-Some sentences are awkwardly phrased and flow from sentence to sentence is generally smooth. for an academic research paper.
-Sentences flow major distraction to the constructed so that the reader is Word choice is generally good. smoothly from one to reader.
-Many words are used inappropriately, confusing the occasionally distracted.
-Some words are used inappropriately, another.
-Word choice is consistently precise and reader. and the range of words is accurate. limited.
-Some words are used inappropriately.
-Oral communication Does not speak clearly or with Sometimes has eye contact with Most of the time has eye contact Appears comfortable & enthusiasm.
-Difficult for the the audience.
-Sometimes speaks with the audience.
-Most of the confident; maintains good eye audience to understand.
-Does clearly and with enthusiasm. time speaks clearly and with contact.
-Uses his/her voice to not have eye contact with the Easy for the audience to enthusiasm.
-Easy for the create interest & emphasize audience. understand portions of the audience to understand. key points.
-Speaks very presentation. clearly.
+Errors in sentence structure are frequent enough to be a major distraction to the reader.
+Many words are used inappropriately, confusing the reader. the tone is not consistently professional or appropriate for an academic paper.
+Some sentences are awkwardly constructed so that the reader is occasionally distracted.
+Some words are used inappropriately, and the range of words is limited.
+Some words are used inappropriately. and the tone is generally professional.
+Sentences are well- phrased and flow from sentence to sentence is generally smooth.
+Word choice is generally good. tone is consistently professional and appropriate for an academic research paper.
+Sentences flow smoothly from one to another.
+Word choice is consistently precise and accurate.
+Oral communication Does not speak clearly or with enthusiasm.
+Difficult for the audience to understand.
+Does not have eye contact with the audience.
+Sometimes has eye contact with the audience.
+Sometimes speaks clearly and with enthusiasm.
+Easy for the audience to understand portions of the presentation.
+Most of the time has eye contact with the audience.
+Most of the time speaks clearly and with enthusiasm.
+Easy for the audience to understand.
+Appears comfortable & confident; maintains good eye contact.
+Uses his/her voice to create interest & emphasize key points.
+Speaks very clearly.
 Very easy for the audience to understand.
-Ch.d.
-Contains numerous Almost no grammatical errors are Style grammatical errors, lacks a Minimal grammatical errors are present.
-Follows a logical present.
-Visual aids are creative No grammatical errors are present.
-Visual aids are logical progression, and is progression.
-Visual aids enhance and easy to read; tools enhance creative, easy to read, and absent of interpretable visual the audience experience, but the audience experience. enhance the audience aids. they lack creativity and/or interpretability. experience.
-Answers to Demonstrates insufficient Demonstrates partial knowledge Demonstrates knowledge of the Demonstrates full knowledge questions knowledge of the topic by answering questions without of the topic by answering most questions with partial topic by answering most questions satisfactorily and with of the topic by answering all questions satisfactorily with explanations and elaboration. elaboration. adequate explanations and elaboration. detailed explanations and logical elaboration.
-Comments: -
+Style Contains numerous grammatical errors, lacks a logical progression, and is absent of interpretable visual aids.
+Minimal grammatical errors are present.
+Follows a logical progression.
+Visual aids enhance the audience experience, but they lack creativity and/or interpretability.
+Almost no grammatical errors are present.
+Visual aids are creative and easy to read; tools enhance the audience experience.
+No grammatical errors are present.
+Visual aids are creative, easy to read, and enhance the audience experience.
+Answers to questions Demonstrates insufficient knowledge of the topic by answering questions without explanations and elaboration.
+Demonstrates partial knowledge of the topic by answering most questions with partial elaboration.
+Demonstrates knowledge of the topic by answering most questions satisfactorily and with adequate explanations and elaboration.
+Demonstrates full knowledge of the topic by answering all questions satisfactorily with detailed explanations and logical elaboration.